Greensborough railway station

-Greensborough railway station is located on the Hurstbridge line in Victoria, Australia.
-It serves the north-eastern Melbourne suburb of Greensborough, and it opened on 5 June 1902.
+Greensborough railway station is a commuter railway station on the Hurstbridge line, which is part of the Melbourne railway network.
+It serves the north-eastern suburb of Greensborough, in Melbourne, Victoria, Australia.
+Greensborough station is a ground level premium station, featuring an island platform.
+It opened on 5 June 1902, with the current station provided in April 2023.

-Because of the curvature of the line, northbound (Hurstbridge) bound services head south-east upon departing the station and, likewise, southbound (Flinders Street) bound services head north-west.
+Because of the curvature of the line, north-bound (Hurstbridge) services head south-east upon departing the station and, likewise, south-bound (Flinders Street) services head north-west.

-After the station, Hurstbridge bound, the double track becomes single for the remainder of the line.
 A number of peak-hour services to and from Flinders Street terminate at Greensborough.